Flows: Best Practices

 Example:

-In this example, the If handler is used to check for any given condition (say,
+In this example, the If handler is used to check for any given condition (say, status code == 200

 ).
 If the condition is not satisfied, the Logger records a failure and it is displayed upon clicking the View button from the Logs page.
-The recommended practice is to use the Logger outside the loop for overall logging purposes.
-It should not be used inside the Loop.

 Batch-wise calls like processing group of 10/20 records